THE MIGHTY RAVENEL

 This is one of my first good Charleston photos.

 It was taken early on in my time here in the American South (sounds more prestigious when you say it like that) and the truth is, it was actually a lucky shot.
-I was visiting town with Cam; he was going deep-sea fishing and I was going exploring - which is yearly tradition now.
+I was visiting with Cam; he was going deep-sea fishing and I was going exploring, as is yearly tradition now.
 We were just pulling into town, crossing the regionally-famous Arthur Ravenel Jr. Bridge going 65, when he opened the sunroof and I stuck my camera out the top.
 The shot, by the grace of the photo gods, turned out nearly perfectly symmetrical.
 Towering beams rising into a cloudless sky; a spooky, haunted shade of blue.

-Let my brother drive while I shoot, team effort
+“Let my brother drive while I shoot, team effort”

 But secretly I harbor a pride that stands as tall as the Ravenel columns.
 It’s necessary.
 I believe you should take pride; in your work, your hobbies, your passions.
 I’m proud because I care, so, so much.